Skip to main content

 Link to commit: 6d4b12795387180824f98bc55cab9103354066ec

-By adding an "alt-actor" in the lump, you can set the vent to only be active if another actor has been broken.
+By adding an alt-actor in the lump, you can set the vent to only be active if another actor has been broken.
 You can set a variety of different actors for it but it has to be one that is broken, not just collected like an orb or cell.

-Any type of crate will do fine and be what I'll use in this example as they're the only common actor that you can break.
+Any type of crate will do fine and will be what I'll use in this example as they're the only common actor that you can break.

 First you'll need an actor to break, I'll use a bucket here: